ControlCplusControlV/Jade/README.md

 python3 ../src/cli.py --path ./vyper_contracts
 ```

-and it will run a mutation test on a simplestore contract
+and it will run a mutation test on a simplestore contract.

 ## Usage